Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ~~~
 {: .output}

 This will generate five additional files in the `medaka` directory with the file extensions `.pac`, `.bwt`, `.ann`, `.amb` and `.sa`.
-These files are used by BWA in the next step of this process.
+These files are used by BWA in step 3.

-Next we will make an output directory before we align the short reads to the draft assembly.
+Next we will make an output directory and move into it:

 ~~~
-cd ~/cs_course/analysis/
 mkdir pilon
 cd pilon
 ~~~
 {: .bash}

-To do this alignment we will be adapting and combining the commands used in [Genomics - Variant Calling](https://cloud-span.github.io/04genomics/01-variant_calling/index.html).
-You may find it useful to go back and remind yourself of these commands before continuing..
+We will now do steps 3, 4 and 5 in one go by chaining them together with pipes.

 > ## Chaining together commands with a pipe
 > It is possible to chain together commands in unix using a process known as "piping".
-This allows the output from one command to be directly passed to another command for further processing.
-This is especially useful for situations where you may not need the intermediate file again.
-To do this we use the pipe `|` character.
+This allows the output from one command to be directly passed as input to the next without the need for intermediate files.
+This is useful when the intermediate file is not needed and keeps your workspace tidy (and unfull).
+The pipe character is `|` and obtainined with <kbd>⇧ Shift</kbd> + <kbd>\</kbd> on most keyboards.
 >
-> You can find the pipe (<kbd>|</kbd>) character on your keyboard, usually by typing <kbd>⇧ Shift</kbd> + <kbd>\</kbd>.
-> You can use multiple pipes in one command but data will only go from the left to the right.
+> You can use multiple pipes in one command but data will only go from the left to the right:
-> I.e.
+>
 > `command1 | command2 | command3 | .... |`
 {: .callout}

 We will be using two pipes to join three separate steps.
 First we will align the raw reads to the draft assembly, then convert the output to BAM format, before finally sorting this alignment to generate a sorted BAM file.
 Chaining the steps together together will only generate one final output file, avoiding the need to generate large intermediary files we don't need again between the other two steps.

-* First we will generate the alignment using BWA mem:
+3. we will align the short reads (the illumina data) to the assembly, consensus.fasta with `bwa mem`:
- `bwa mem -t 4 consensus.fasta ../data/illumina_fastq/ERR2935805.fastq`.
+   `bwa mem -t 4 consensus.fasta ../data/illumina_fastq/ERR2935805.fastq`
-* Then we will convert the alignment into BAM with:
+4. convert the short read alignment alignment to a BAM file `samtools view`:
-  `samtools view`
+   `samtools view - -Sb`
-* Finally we will sort the alignment with:
+5. sort the short read alignment with `samtools sort`:
-  `samtools sort`
+   `samtools sort - -@4 -o short_read_alignment.bam`

 This will take around 30 minutes so we will use `&> alignment.out &` to redirect the process to a file and to run the command in the background.

-After adding the pipes in between steps the command looks like this:
+Add the pipes between these commands and run:
 ~~~
 bwa mem -t 4 ../medaka/consensus.fasta ../../data/illumina_fastq/ERR2935805.fastq | samtools view - -Sb | samtools sort - -@4 -o short_read_alignment.bam &> alignment.out &
 ~~~